Pilskalns/f3-wcurl/README.md

 And there `$apiTwo` can be stored in F3 hive.

-There's a lot to improve, currently this automatically support only 401/403 login callback, but could have optional hooks for every HTTP status.

-Feedback, PR's and suggestions welcome.
+There's a lot to improve, but currently will be making features I need.
+If something not possible for your use case, submit an issue or even PR.

 Though this plugin could be developed solely as standalone class/tool, it will be used in context of [Fat Free Framework](https://fatfreeframework.com) (F3), so naturally got few cool F3 features as dependencies - `Prefab`, `Cache` and `Web`.